-Some computer cases come with a PSU shroud or cover that acts as an extra protection for the power supply and also for the bottom mounted drives.
-Generally, the PSU shroud is a solid metal cover with no vents (mostly), so in such cases the position of the fan should remain down only regardless of anything.
-Some PSU shroud do come with top vents that may allow you to position your PSU fan up but if the bottom vents are given, then is better that you should keep the fan in down position only, unless there are no vents given at the bottom for the PSU fan.
+Some computer cases come with a PSU shroud or cover that adds extra protection to the power supply and also for the bottom-mounted drives.
+Generally, the PSU shroud is a solid metal cover with no vents (mostly), so in such cases, the position of the fan should remain down only regardless of anything.
+Some PSU shrouds do come with top vents that may allow you to position your PSU fan up but if the bottom vents are given, then it is better that you should keep the fan in the down position only unless there are no vents given at the bottom for the PSU fan.

 PSU Shroud with No Top Vents